patmood/local-notes/README.md

 TODO:

-- Delete notes
+- move deleting into parent and go to next note
-- Button to create note
+- possibly make empty URL go to blank note which saves/creates when you type
 - Empty state on sidebar
 - Backup button
 - Import button